 Due to her complex needs, Emma’s attention span would not allow her to do certain things that others may not have as much trouble doing.
 For example, sitting in a cinema, going to the theatre, eating out or going on holiday was very challenging for Emma and impacting on her quality of life.

 She found it very hard to settle into Blakeney House when she first arrived in August 2012 and would often scream when she felt particularly distressed, and on bad days this could last for quite a long period of time.
 The dedicated support team at first, did not know the reason for her screaming, so spent some time trying to get to understand what was causing her so much distress.

-Within her first few weeks at Blakeney, Amanda also recalls how difficult Emma found it to trust people which led to Emma feeling anxious and upset.
+Within her first few weeks at Blakeney, the Service Manager also recalls how difficult Emma found it to trust people which led to Emma feeling anxious and upset.
 The team then knew that Emma needed to gain their trust, “First and foremost every member of the team needed to be extremely patient and understanding, taking time to build a relationship with her, getting to know her and allowing her to get to know us, so that we could all gain her trust.”